 If you think that making a 50 square foot error in calculating the total square footage of a home is hard to do, then I suggest running several calculations yourself to see how easy it is to make such a large error.
 You only need to make a mistake of a few inches here and a few inches there to end up with a significantly different total square footage when talking about an object as large as a house.
 Even if the error is innocent or a product of differing styles of measurement, using the incorrect total square footage in your calculation can result in many thousands of dollars of difference in price that can work against you when pricing a home.

 Which Price Per Square Foot Should You Use?

 Another variable to consider in the calculation is the price per square foot itself.
 Where did this number come from for your calculations?
 If you looked at comparable sales around the subject home, you can come up with a list of neighborhood prices per square foot.
 However, all of these numbers will be different and some will vary significantly from each other.
 How do you know which of these numbers to pick to use in your calculations?
 Obviously, most home buyers would want to pick the lowest number and most home sellers would want to pick the highest.
-If you are a buyer and you pick the wrong number, it can cause significant errors in your calculations of price.
+If you pick the wrong number, it can cause significant errors in your calculations of price.

 Here is another example to show how this type of error can affect pricing.

 If you have a home that measures 2,000 square feet and you choose to use the neighborhood average of $125 per square foot, the home price is $250,000.
 If you were to compare to a home with a price per square foot of $127, then the subject home price becomes $254,000.
 A $2 change in price per square foot resulted in a price difference of $4,000 in our example!
 Imagine if you were a buyer and incorrectly chose to use $129 or $132 per square foot, you could end up spending many thousands of dollars more for a home.